6th February 2017

 The warm and welcoming Acre Woods Childcare Gladesville is an enchanting setting for children to explore and discover the world around them, with an emphasis on supporting their individuality and creativity.

-Conveniently located near both Victoria Road and Ryde Aquatic Centre in Gladesville, Acre Woods Childcare offers longer hours to suit busy lifestyles.
+Conveniently located near both Victoria Road and Ryde Aquatic Centre, Acre Woods Childcare Gladesville offers longer hours to suit busy lifestyles.
 Open from 7am to 7pm, our all-inclusive offering provides everything your child needs during their stay, including breakfast, morning tea, lunch, afternoon tea and dinner.

 Our amazing team of professional educators, some who’ve been dedicated to the centre for over five years, are focused on creating a consistency of care and fostering strong relationships with families and the wider community.

 We proudly celebrate diversity at our centre.
 Having educators with different cultural backgrounds means we enrich the language abilities and learning opportunities for the children.
 We’re able to encourage a sense of belonging by speaking to the children in their own dialects.
 The incredible repertoire of our educators speak includes: Arabic, Italian, Greek, Tagalog, Thai, Hindi, Punjabi, Gujarati, Bengali, Cantonese, Mandarin and Tamil.
 With this cultural diversity front of mind, we’re able to facilitate varied, fun and interesting learning experiences tailored to each individual child.